Algebraic vs. topological vector bundles on spheres: Introduction

-To establish the result above, it suffices to prove the displayed homomorphism is surjective and the above algebraizability question boils down to a question regarding $\aone$-homotopy sheaves of $SL_2$.
+The comparison between the results of the previous two paragraphs is facilitated by ``complex realization," which provides a homomorphism $\bpi_{n-1,n+1}^{\aone}(SL_2)(\cplx) \to \pi_{2n}(S^3)$.
+To establish the result above, it suffices to prove the displayed homomorphism is surjective.
+Thus, the above algebraizability question boils down to a question regarding $\aone$-homotopy sheaves of $SL_2$.
 Theorem \ref{thmintro:main} is then a consequence of the following result.

 \begin{thmintro}[See Theorem \ref{thm:oddtorsion}] The homomorphism

 is surjective. \end{thmintro}